 The goal was entertaining.
 It was beyond entertaining.
 But it couldn’t have happened if it weren’t for the lethargic form, the trials and travails of the tortured genius.
 It couldn’t have happened without the doubters and without the precarious league position.
 And it couldn’t have happened without a celebration.

 With the look of a boxer who had just landed an unexpected knockout blow, unsure of the true greatness of his own power, Cantona slowly surveyed the landscape with a scowl before proudly raising his arms into the air.
 It finally dawned on him what he’d done.
 It dawned on everyone.
 And United went on to win the league.

 With the arrival of the Premier League, the theatre became as important as the sport.
 The great sporting moment was no longer enough.
 Combined with a great theatrical moment, the sporting became the iconic.
 And no one could create the iconic better than Cantona.

 And yet that was to be Cantona’s final season as a professional footballer.
-The pain of his suspension, the media pressures, a Champions League semi final defeat to Borussia Dortmund, the growing globalisation and commercialisation of the game, the inability to cope with his troubled genius or just the very fact he was Cantona.
+Caused by the pain of his suspension, the media pressures, a Champions League semi-final defeat to Borussia Dortmund, the growing globalisation and commercialisation of the game, his inability to cope with his troubled genius or just the very fact he was Cantona.
 Who knows.
 Maybe it was one or all of those things.
 But, like the end of the career of a rock star or a poet, he retired at the age of 30, brought down by the very monster he created.